If these don't include A level Music, we would normally expect an essay/discursive subject and evidence of Musical Literacy.

 Students taking the EPQ may also be made an alternative offer.

 We're commited to identyfiying the best possible applicants, regardless of personal circumstances or background.
 We consider alternative profiles and experience as long as you can demonstrate that you're suitable for the programme.
 We welcome applications from mature students and entry requirements can be flexible in these cases.

 Access to HE Diploma

-In Music: 60 credits overall, with 45 credits at level 3 with an overall Distinction and no credits below 15 Merit
+In Music with 60 credits overall, with at least 45 credits at level 3 to include 30 credits at Distinction and 15 at Merit

 DDD in a music specialism with evidence of musical literacy.

 35 overall (6 at higher level in Music)

 Scottish Highers / Advanced Highers

 AB in Advanced Highers and AABBB in Highers, or A in Advanced Highers and AABBB in Highers, or AAAABB in Highers.

 We can consider the Individual Project Element of the Advanced Skills Challenge Certificate, and offer ABB for example + Distinction in the IP, (instead of AAB).